jdiehll/correcTIR/README.md

 1. Prepare Your Files
 * Ensure all required files are in the correct format, naming convention, and folder structure.
-* Update and name your configuration file as "config.json" with your specific input details.
+* Create a JSON configuration file named config.json, customized with your input settings.
+Save this file in the root correcTIR folder (the same folder that contains main.py).
-* Be sure all required correcTIR dependencies are installed (see [Requirements](#requirements) section).
+* Make sure all correcTIR dependencies are installed (see [Requirements](#requirements) section).
-_ Again we recommend working in a virtual environment._
+_Tip: We recommend working within a virtual environment to avoid package conflicts._

 2. Navigate to the Project Folder
-Open a terminal and move into the project directory:
+Open your terminal and move into the project directory:
 ```
 cd correcTIR
 ```

 3. Run the Processing Pipeline
-Execute the package:
+Execute the package using:
 ```
 python main.py
 ```
-_Note: It may be necessary to type python3 and not just python._
+_Note: On some systems, you may need to use python3 instead of python._

-This will begin processing your data using the inputs defined in "config.json".
+This will initiate data processing using the parameters defined in your config.json.

 4. Track Progress
-A pop-up window will open, displaying real-time progress by tracking the number of processed images out of the total.
-This allows you to monitor the status of the processing pipeline.
+A pop-up window will appear showing real-time progress, including how many images have been processed out of the total.
+This helps you monitor the pipeline’s execution.

+5. Errors
+If any errors occur, they will be printed to the terminal with detailed messages when available.
+Use this output to troubleshoot issues with your configuration or input data.

-5. Completion
+6. Completion
-Once processing is complete and the progress bar reaches 100%, you can close the pop-up window.
-Your processed data will now be available for review.
+When processing finishes and the progress bar reaches 100%, you can close the pop-up window.
+Your processed output files will now be available for review in the designated output directory.

 ### Running Individual Functions